How to Clean Mouse Droppings Safely

 Mice droppings can transmit numerous dangerous diseases, such as:

-If you have been exposed to fresh mouse droppings, there's a possibility that within 1 to 8 weeks you will develop Hantavirus symptoms, such as:
+If you have been exposed to fresh mice droppings from an infected mice, there’s a possibility that within 1 to 8 weeks you will develop Hantavirus symptoms, such as fever, muscle pain, especially in the hips, thighs, and back and fatigue.

 Additional hantavirus symptoms include headaches, dizziness, chills, nausea, vomiting, diarrhoea, and stomach pain.
 If the illness isn’t caught early, it could lead to HPS – a deadly syndrome that causes your lungs to fill with fluid.